-Cala Blanca Bay – Our home dive site!
+Cala Blanca Bay – Our house reef dive!

-Considered as our home dive site this is the perfect place to dive – not just because it´s three steps away from our Center.
+Considered as our house dive site this is the perfect place to dive – not just because it´s three steps away from our Center.

 The reef offers shelter to the big variety of sea life from stingrays and octopuses, not forgetting clams and starfish.
 On top of that you can find great swim thoughs as well as nooks and

 crannies to be discovered.
 Because of its sandy bottom this is the perfect spot for courses and the beginner diver but can also be enjoyed by all level of divers.

 This is our second house dive, just outside the bay.
 As by the name, this spot is just around the corner of the bay and one of the barracudas most favorite places to meet up and chat about the latest news in Cala Blanca.
 Find also our anemone garden there, next to a lot of cracks and hole where scorpion fishes and moray eels might hide!

 Canyons – The underwater labyrinth!

 The topography of this dive site is second to none!
 Swim through an underwater labyrinth of channels, which snake through the reef just 20 meters from the shoreline.
 The canyons are all open and well lit from above.
 For the more experienced diver the high light of this spot is the Jewel Cavern.
 Enter through the “letter box”, a small hole, and be amazed by the brightly shining turquoise vast mouth of the cavern.

 Medusa's point - Perfect for a lazy afternoon